 Thank you Puffin Foundation for a 2017 grant to support Art As Social Inquiry’s mission.

-10.22.2017 The artist debuts her new talk “Healthcare – A Human Right: Moving into Compassion” at Trinity Episcopal Church, Buckingham, PA
+10.22.2017 The artist debuts her new talk at Trinity Episcopal Church, Buckingham, PA

-This talk takes a look at healthcare before and after the Affordable Care Act by way of the portraits.
-The artist shares personal stories, epiphanies, and her eureka moment when she understood that compassion is for the courageous and fierce.
-And practicing compassion sets our spirits free.
+The artist shares her subjects’ stories, and her own personal stories, epiphanies, and the eureka moment when she understood that compassion is for the courageous and fierce.
+And for those willing to persist, practicing compassion takes us to a peace and joy that sets our spirits free.

 11.7.2017 The Journal of the American Medical Association featured a piece about Art As Social Inquiry‘s healthcare painting series in The JAMA Network online edition.